 Andrew Nurse is Associate Professor of Canadian Studies at Mount Allison University where he teaches courses on Canadian political-economy, diversity, and regionalism.
 His published work includes the edited collections Beyond National Dreams: Essays on Canadian Citizenship and Nationalism (with Raymond Blake) and Dynamics and Trajectories: Canada and North America (with Mike Fox).
 He is currently working on a study of the Movement for Citizens Voice and Action, a 1970s Halifax-based democratization movement.

 Canada’s First World War Series Editors

-Active History’s longest-running series, on the history, memory, and legacy of the First World War, launched in August, 2014.
+Active History’s longest-running series, on the history, memory, and legacy of the First World War, ran from 2014-2020.

 Mary Chaktsiris is the Cleghorn Fellow in War & Society at Wilfrid Laurier University.
 She is a historian of the First World War with research interests including gender, war and memory, internment, and history education.
 Her PhD research, completed at Queen’s University, explored wartime experiences in the City of Toronto.
 She can be contacted at firstname.lastname@example.org.

 Sarah Glassford earned her PhD in Canadian History at York University in 2007.
 She is author of Mobilizing Mercy: A History of the Canadian Red Cross (MQUP, 2016), and co-editor, with Amy Shaw, of A Sisterhood of Suffering and Service: Women and Girls of Canada and Newfoundland during the First World War (UBC, 2012).
 Her research embraces the histories of medicine, public health, women, children, wartime society, voluntary work, and humanitarian aid in Canada during the nineteenth and twentieth centuries.